 Academic Appeals Procedure

-- A student who wishes to appeal the decision of a faculty member (respondent) of a college should request a review by that faculty member within 30 calendar days of the originating event.
+- A student who wishes to appeal the decision of a faculty member (respondent) should request a review by that faculty member within 30 calendar days of the originating event.
 The respondent is expected to give the student a written response within 15 calendar days.

 - If the respondent is unavailable, if a response is not made within 15 calendar days, or if the student is dissatisfied with the response and wishes to appeal a faculty member's decision, the student must inform the department chair in writing of the intent to appeal within 60 calendar days of the originating event.
 In the case of a grade appeal, the original grade will stand in the student’s university record until the appeals decision is reached.
 The written appeal must include the following:

 - Name, address, email, telephone number, and Warrior Identification Number;

 - Date of alleged action against the student;

 - Name of faculty member involved in the action;

 - Nature of disciplinary action and copy of applicable materials;